 This card has other perks for business travelers, including priority boarding and a free checked bag.
 There are no blackout dates or foreign travel transaction fees, but cardholders have to pay a $99 annual fee (waived for the first year).
 There is also a United Club version of this card with slightly different perks, including a United Club membership.

-The American Express Business Platinum Card – The Best for Luxury
+The Platinum Card® from American Express – The Best for Luxury

-Businesses that want to provide a luxurious experience for travelers should consider the American Express Business Platinum Card.
+Businesses that want to provide a luxurious experience for travelers should consider The Platinum Card® from American Express.
 Cardholders receive a 35 percent Airline Bonus when paying for fares with points and can skip the lines with the fee reimbursement for TSA PreCheck or Global Entry.
 Once passengers make it through security, they can relax in an American Express lounge.
 During the flight, the credits can be used for entertainment, food, and drinks.
 Upon landing, cardholders enjoy perks at Fine Hotels + Resorts® and status at Marriott and Hilton hotels.
 The elite status grants cardholders perks like late checkouts, free breakfasts, and upgrades when available.

-There are no foreign transaction fees, and the Pay Over Time APR is currently between 14.24 and 22.24 percent.
+There are no foreign transaction fees, and the Pay Over Time APR is currently between 20.24% to 27.24%.
 This card also allows members to earn points for flights and hotel stays.
-Plus, it has an airline bonus and offers up to $200 in statement credits each year when buying items from Dell.
+Plus, it has an airline bonus and offers up to $400 back per year toward U.S. purchases with Dell Technologies.

-It does cost to enjoy all these luxurious amenities: the annual fee is $595.
+It does cost to enjoy all these luxurious amenities: the annual fee is $695.
+Terms apply.

-Cardholders have a variable APR of 15.74 to 24.74 percent, and there are no foreign transaction fees for purchases abroad.
+Cardholders have a variable APR of 19.99% - 28.99%, and there are no foreign transaction fees for purchases abroad.
 The annual fee is $125.
+Terms apply.

 Capital One Spark Classic for Business – Best for Fair Credit